Regulation of Medicine

-- Provider makes reasonable efforts to provide notice of the subpoena to the patient and the patient does not make any objections to the release of their PHI.
+Provider makes reasonable efforts to provide notice of the subpoena to the patient and the patient does not object to the release of their PHI.

-- Examples of reasonable efforts to notify the patient include calling the patient or sending the patient a letter via mail or email explaining that you’ve received a subpoena requesting disclosure of their protected health information, and you are required to respond unless the patient has the subpoena set aside before the time for responding has expired and notifies you that the subpoena has been set aside.
+Examples of reasonable efforts to notify the patient include calling the patient or sending the patient a letter via mail or email explaining that you’ve received a subpoena requesting disclosure of their protected health information.
+The communication needs to indicate that you, the provider, are required to respond unless a) the patient has the subpoena set aside before the time for responding has expired and b) notifies you that the subpoena has been set aside.

-Practical Advice: If a subpoena is accompanied by an authorization or other document labeled “release” or “waiver” or something similar DO NOT USE IT.
+Practical advice: If a subpoena is accompanied by an authorization or other document labeled “release” or “waiver” or something similar, do not use it.
 Some of the elements of an authorization that make it HIPAA-compliant are not intuitive and may be left out of a form prepared by a person (even an attorney) who is unaccustomed to working with HIPAA.
-If you receive a subpoena with an attached authorization for the patient to sign, do not use it and use your practice’s HIPAA authorization form instead.
+If you receive a subpoena with an attached authorization for the patient to sign, use your practice’s HIPAA authorization form instead.

-- that the parties have agreed on a qualified protective order or
+- That the parties have agreed on a qualified protective order, which limits use of the requested PHI to the lawsuit; or

-- that the party seeking the information has filed for a qualified protective order.
-A qualified protective order limits the use of the requested PHI to the lawsuit.
+- That the party seeking the information has filed for a qualified protective order.

-If for some reason the provider cannot satisfy one of these five conditions, they may not disclose the requested PHI, but neither may they ignore the subpoena without subjecting themselves to possible contempt sanctions.
-Staff members should notify their supervisors if one of these conditions are not met.
-The supervisors will be able to contact the organization’s attorney or a risk consultant at MagMutual who can provide guidance.
+If the provider cannot satisfy one of these five conditions, they may not disclose the requested PHI, but neither may they ignore the subpoena without subjecting themselves to possible contempt sanctions.
+Staff members should notify their supervisors if one of these conditions is not met.
+Supervisors will be able to contact the organization’s attorney or a risk consultant at MagMutual who can provide guidance.

-- General Request for Entire Record.
 If the subpoena is for a patient’s entire medical record, release the record except for specially protected records.
-Specially protected records include mental health records; drug/alcohol treatment records; psychotherapy notes; testing for or treatment of HIV, AIDS and STDs; and mental health, behavioral health or treatment records of substance abuse programs.
+Specially protected records include mental health records; drug/alcohol treatment records; psychotherapy notes; testing for or treatment of HIV, AIDS and STDs; and mental health, behavioral health or treatment records for substance abuse programs.
 If you are unsure if a part of the record is specially protected, ask a supervisor.

 Practical Advice: Remember when communicating with the party seeking the record, even mentioning the existence of this highly sensitive PHI could be a HIPAA violation.
 For example, do not say, “We can send over the record except for the HIV treatment information.”

-- Requests for Specially Protected Records.
-If the request specifically asks for specially protected records, they can only be released under one of the following conditions:
+If the request includes specially protected records, those records can only be released under one of the following conditions:

-A court order signed by a judge specifically ordering the records related to these specially protected areas; or
+A court order signed by a judge specifically ordering the records related to the specially protected areas; or

 Step 4: Watch and Diary the Calendar